sbt/website/src/reference/02-DetailTopics/05-Plugins-and-Best-Practices/06-sbt-new-and-Templates.md

 Template applied in ./hello
 ```

-This ran the template [eed3si9n/hello.g8](https://github.com/eed3si9n/hello.g8) using [Giter8][giter8], and create a build under `./hello`.
+This ran the template [eed3si9n/hello.g8](https://github.com/eed3si9n/hello.g8) using [Giter8][giter8], prompted for values for "name" and "scala_version" (which have defaults "hello" and "2.11.8", which we accepted hitting `[Enter]`), and created a build under `./hello`.

 ### Giter8 support

-[Giter8][giter8] is a templating project originally started by Nathan Hamblen in 2010, and now maintained by [foundweekends][foundweekends] project.
+[Giter8][giter8] is a templating project originally started by Nathan Hamblen in 2010, and now maintained by the [foundweekends][foundweekends] project.
 The unique aspect of Giter8 is that it uses Github (or any other git repository) to host the templates, so it allows anyone to participate in template creation.

-sbt provides support for Giter8 templates as a reference implementation of the template resolver concept.
+sbt provides out-of-the-box support for Giter8 templates by shipping with a template resolver for Giter8.

 #### How to create a Giter8 template

-See [Making your own templates](http://www.foundweekends.org/giter8/template.html) for the details on creating a new Giter8 template.
+See [Making your own templates](http://www.foundweekends.org/giter8/template.html) for the details on how to create a new Giter8 template.

 ```
 \$ sbt new foundweekends/giter8.g8